carbon-language/carbon-lang/llvm/docs/GlobalISel.rst

 Custom SDNodes should be mapped to Target Pseudos using ``GINodeEquiv``.
 This will cause the instruction selector to import them but you will also need to ensure the target pseudo is introduced to the MIR before the instruction selector.
-Any preceeding pass is suitable but the legalizer will be a particularly common choice.
+Any preceding pass is suitable but the legalizer will be a particularly common choice.

 ComplexPatterns